joseph-x-li/old-website/_portfolio/portfolio-4.md

 Our app uses GPS location services to locate the closest printer that meets the student's specifications (color, print size).
 It shows the name of the printer, a description of its location, a picture of the printer, and fun facts about the printer's history.
 It even tells you the approximate distance the student would have to walk to get to the printer.

-Printer statuses are scraped online and automitcally updated.
+Printer statuses are scraped online and automatically updated.